Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 Once the separation is in place, most people notice a second shift right away:

-natural light - and how much it affects energy across the day.
+natural light - and how much it affects remote work productivity across the day.

 Why daylight changes everything